 Ask your healthcare provider about tools like V-safe that can send you automated reminders about getting your first and second shots at the right time.

 - Delta Variant: What We Know About the Science (CDC)

-The COVID-19 vaccines available in the United States are very effective at preventing severe disease and death, including against the Delta variant.
+The COVID-19 vaccines give strong protection against severe disease and death from all currently circulating variants of the virus that causes COVID-19, including the Delta variant.
 Vaccines also reduce a person’s risk of getting the virus.
 But they are not 100% effective and some fully vaccinated people will become infected (called a breakthrough infection) and experience illness.
 When that happens, the vaccines still provide strong protection against serious illness and death.

 So far, studies also suggest that all vaccines authorized for use in the United States are effective against other known variants.
 There are currently 4 notable variants in the United States:

 - B.1.351 (Beta)